lpacher/lae/fpga/practicum/1_arty/README.md

 ## Explore board schematics and master XDCs
 [**[Contents]**](#contents)

-Before connecting the board to your personal computer explore all board schematics.
+Before connecting the board to your personal computer explore and study board schematics.
 Try to recognize on the PCB all schematic components.
 Open the proper PDF file according to the board you are working with:

 * `doc/arty/arty_board_schematics.pdf` for the original _Arty_ board